How SaaS, IaaS, and PaaS Solutions Can Help Businesses Recover from COVID-19 Impact

 - Virtual chatbots in the cloud can help retailers enhance their customer service responsiveness and cut costs on human resources, redirecting their efforts to more complicated inquiries.

 - Limited logistics and transportation capacity can be addressed with cloud-based warehouse planning and management systems, boosting the visibility of the entire supply chain, enhancing order management, and inventory planning.
-IDC expects that the retail sector will invest almost for transportation optimization and extended supply chain management.
+IDC expects that the retail sector will invest almost $700 million in cloud services for transportation optimization and extended supply chain management.

 Core Banking Transformation and Digital Banking Experience